biopython/biopython.github.io/wiki/BioSQL.md

 `mysqladmin -u root create bioseqdb`

-We can then tell MySQL to load the BioSQL scheme we downloaded above (file ~/repository/biosql-schema/sql/biosqldb-mysql.sql if you downloaded the files where we suggested).
+We can then tell MySQL to load the BioSQL scheme we downloaded above.

-`cd ~/repository/biosql-schema/sql`
+Change to the scripts subdirectory from the unzipped BioSQL download,
+then:

 `mysql -u root bioseqdb < biosqldb-mysql.sql`

 You can have a quick play using the mysql command line tool, for